BrandenEK/Blasphemous.ModdingAPI/README.md

 ## Usage

 - All registered mods should be displayed in the top right corner of the main menu
+- Mod settings can be configured by modifying the files in the "Modding/config" folder
 - Keyboard input can be configured by modifying the files in the "Modding/keybindings" folder

 ## Save compatibility